Greek riddles: Ancient riddles and riddle-culture

 In the competitive Greek societies, words were a primary locus of competition: there can be no doubt about the popularity of wordplay in the Greek world.
 Riddles shared in this popularity: sympotic riddles are particularly well attested--it seems there was no symposium without a fair number of riddles.
 The contest-riddle was a known form of riddling.
 So riddling pervaded Greek life on many levels and during many occasions.

 A key source for this culture is Athenaeus.

 The most famous Classical riddle is the Riddle of the Sphinx: Oedipus killed the Sphinx by grasping the answer to the riddle it posed.
 This is just one example, however, of a considerable body of riddlic oracles in Ancient Greek literature: the gods' enigmatic answers to people asking questions of oracles appears to have been a significant literary trope, amongst other things a way to warn listeners of the perils and difficulties of seeking divine guidance.
-Heraclitus's enigmatic style overlaps to some extent with riddles.
+Heraclitus's enigmatic style overlaps to some extent with riddles, and indeed he told one story of Homer being presented with the following riddle by some boys: "What we have caught and what we have killed we have left behind, but what has escaped us we bring with us".
+(The answer is "lice".)
 Although Plato reports that ancient Greek children did indeed engage in riddle play (Republic 479c), he also recognized the important function that riddles can play in showing what cannot literally be said about ultimate truths (Letters, book 2, 312d).
 Aristotle considered riddles important enough to include discussion of their use in his Rhetoric.
 He describes the close relationship between riddles and metaphors: "Good riddles do, in general, provide us with satisfactory metaphors; for metaphors imply riddles, and therefore a good riddle can furnish a good metaphor".
 Aristotle is not known to have composed riddles, but 'among his pseudepigrapha there apparently was a collection of metaphorical, riddle-like phrases and expressions', now lost.

 Some of the riddles in the Greek Anthology may date back to the ancient period.
 The following, for example, is an example of the widespread year-riddle attributed to Cleobulus (fl.
 C6 BCE):